-How to write a business case study that wins clients: tips and mistakes to avoid 13 February 2026
+How to write a business case study that wins clients 13 February 2026

-The case study is a staple of business marketing.
-Getting it right is more important than ever.
+The case study is a staple of business copywriting.
+That means creating truly compelling case studies matters more important than ever.
 This guide for business-owners outlines key insights for getting your case study right first time.
 It covers:

 What is a business case study?